-Attribute Description ISSUER="" Issuer of the license.
-NOTICE="" A field for intellectual property notices.
-ONE_TS_OK Detects when a node-locked uncounted license is used by an application running under remote desktop.
-OVERDRAFT =n The overdraft policy allows a software publisher to specify a number of additional licenses which users are allowed to use, in addition to the licenses they have purchased.
+Attribute Description OVERDRAFT=n The overdraft policy allows a software publisher to specify a number of additional licenses which users are allowed to use, in addition to the licenses they have purchased.
 This allows your users to not be denied service when in a "temporary overdraft" state.
 Usage above the license limit is reported by the FlexNet Manager reporting tool.
-PLATFORMS="" Usage is limited to the listed platforms.
-SN =serial_num Serial number, used to identify FEATURE or INCREMENT lines.
+SN=serial_num Serial number, used to identify FEATURE or INCREMENT lines.
 START=dd-mmm-yyyy Start date.
 SUITE_DUP_GROUP= Similar to DUP_GROUP, but affects only the enabling FEATURE line for a package suite.
 It limits the total number of users of the package to the number of licenses, and allows the package to be shared among the users that have the SUITE checked out.
 SUPERSEDE= "f1 f2" If this appears, all INCREMENT or FEATURE lines for the specified feature that were issued earlier than the ISSUED date for the SUPERSEDE are superseded by this line and become ineffective.
 (SUPERSEDE also overrides those INCREMENT and FEATURE lines for the feature that have no ISSUED date.)
 SUPERSEDE_SIGN= {f1:xxxx, f2:xxxx) Overrides the license models of all feature definition lines or package lines defined as the value.
 SUPERSEDE_SIGN= {p1:xxxx, p2:xxxx) TS_OK FlexNet Publisher detects when a node-locked uncounted license is running under Windows Terminal Server.
-To run the application via a Terminal Server client window, TS_0K must be added to the FEATURE line.
-Without TS_0K, a user running on a Terminal Server client is denied a license.
+To run the application via a Terminal Server client window, TS_OK must be added to the FEATURE line.
+Without TS_OK, a user running on a Terminal Server client is denied a license.
+Note • TS_OK attribute is only used with uncounted licenses and has no effect on counted (served) licenses.
 TZ= [SERVERTZ <[+-]hh<.30 .45> <:[+-]hh<.30 .45>>>] Enforces license usage for a feature relative to a time zone; where the time zone is specified and measured relative to Greenwich Mean Time (GMT).
 The computer system on which the FlexEnabled application is running must be within the specified time zone or range of time zones, or in the same time zone as the license server (using the value SERVERTZ).
+USER_BASED[=n] Users must be specified in INCLUDE statements in the options file, and the number of users are limited to $num\lic$ , or the number specified in $=n$ .
+VENDOR_STRING="" This is a custom value defined by the software publisher and enclosed in double quotes.